ASQA's performance assessment approach

 - government and industry reviews and findings.

-- inform the scope of the audit
+- inform the scope of the performance assessment

 - identify primary areas of concern